alexkohler/nargs/README.md

         return a + b
 }

-// Unused function receiver and unused function parameter func (recv f) funcThree(z int) int {
+// Unused function receiver and unused function parameter. (unused function receivers
+// can be disabled with the -receivers flag) func (recv f) funcThree(z int) int {
         return 5
 }